brownbr61/wretched-absolution/Readme.md

 Navigate to the LabS-8_Exercise2/ folder and run the main.m script.

-An additional way to view are results is in the s8.md file.
+An additional way to view our results is in the s8.md file.

+The GitHub repo can be found [here](https://github.com/brownbr61/wretched-absolution).